learn-academy-2022-bravo/week-3-assessment-Velasqj8/interview-questions.md

 1. Conditional rendering: The ability to create components and render them based on certain conditions.

-2. Object-oriented programming: Is a computer programming model that organizes software design around data, or objects instead of functions and logic.
+2. Object-oriented programming: A programming model that organizes software design around data, or objects instead of functions and logic.

 3. Ruby: A dynamic, open source programming language that focuses on productivity and simplicity.